 On a warmer day, the controller doesn’t do much, as the figure below shows.
 After a few minutes of heating to reach the temperature target, the enclosure’s heat losses were small enough so that the temperature stayed above the set point until the fermentation and proofing was complete (this time, FWIW, the recipe was Cook’s Illustrated’s partly whole-wheat bread).

 Overall, I’m happy with the device, and as the coolness of summer in the foggy East Bay and the bread-friendly tomato season approach, I expect to be using this system quite often.

 Important note: Attempt the projects described in this blog at your own risk and observe common sense safety precautions.

 - I looked in several books to find definitions of “room temperature” for bread making.
-In Peter Reinhart’s The Bread Baker’s Apprentice and Whole Grain Breads: room temperature is about 70 F (see p.
+In Peter Reinhart’s The Bread Baker’s Apprentice and Whole Grain Breads: room temperature is about 70 °F (see p.
 88 and 284, respectively).
 In The Science of Good Cooking from the Cook’s Illustrated team, “room temperature is generally considered to be about 70 degrees” (p.
 6).
-In Artisan Baking Across America, by Maggie Glezer, she helpfully writes “All these recipes were tested at about 75 F, which is a temperature that works especially well for sourdough-based breads…Fermentation and proofing temperatures between 72 and 85 F are ideal.” (p.
+In Artisan Baking Across America, by Maggie Glezer, she helpfully writes “All these recipes were tested at about 75 °F, which is a temperature that works especially well for sourdough-based breads…Fermentation and proofing temperatures between 72 and 85 °F are ideal.
+A King Arthur blog post about recipe testing says room temperature is 68 °F to 75 °F” (p.
 16).
-Professional Baking by Wayne Gisslen list the fermentation temperatures for each bread recipe, typically 75 or 80 F, but there are exceptions when needed.
+Professional Baking by Wayne Gisslen list the fermentation temperatures for each bread recipe, typically 75 or 80 °F, but there are exceptions when needed.